Conservation and restoration of time-based media art: Digital preservation

 Digital files must be preserved and stored as well, otherwise they also risk degradation.
 Due to the large amounts of storage space that may be needed, museums may want to employ the use of a digital repository that offers digital preservation as a service.
 Repositories will keep the digital file stored, perform migration by moving the old format to a new and usable format, and typically offer some guarantee of preservation for a specified period of time.
 Some digital preservation strategies include backups, migration, bit-level preservation, and emulation.
 Metadata is another aspect of preservation that gathers information about the item in order to preserve textual information of the work.

 Artists may also wish to seek out a repository for storage of their digital artwork.
 Rhizome's Artbase is an online archive that seeks to preserve contemporary digital art.
 Part of digital media storage is to ensure continuity of the digital file through format changes, thus migration becomes a likely strategy.
 Some conservators recommend that medium upgrades take place at least every five years, making duplication a main strategy of digital conservation.

 Time-based media art that either has an inherent digital component (i.e. a born-digital work) or has been digitized will have the need to be preserved digitally.
 While this work may not entirely be completed by the conservator, conservators will be aware of the methods used to preserve digital media.
 The Variable Media Approach, a strategy that comes from the Guggenheim Museum's Variable Media Initiative research, offers a way to gain a definition of a work to be translated independently from an obsolete medium.
-It is a methodology that approaches a work as independent from its media, so that is may be thought of as a behavior and not something tied to its hardware.
+It is a methodology that approaches a work as independent from its media, so that it may be thought of as a behavior and not something tied to its hardware.
 This process looks to preserve works despite the uncertainty of technological developments of the future.
 By making a work independent from its medium, the Variable Media Approach hopes to ensure the life of the artwork well into the future, beyond the obsolescence of all current technology.

 The approach encompasses four aspects: Storage, Migration, Emulation, and Reinterpretation.